 Nltk 3.4.5: Natural Language Toolkit.
 Apache license.

-Beautifulsoup4 4.8.0: library that makes it easy to scrape information from format files.
+Beautifulsoup4 4.8.0: A library that makes it easy to scrape information from HTML format files.
 This integration uses it to pre-process training data, which might contain HTML/XML tags.
 MIT license.

 Gensim 3.8.0: GNU LGPLv2.1 license.
 This integration uses the word2vec model of gensim.

 Note that some of the python packages require python3.
-As a result, Resilient Machine Learning Integration supports python3.
+As a result, Resilient Machine Learning Integration supports python3 only.

 NLP of Machine Learning

 Natural Language Processing (NLP) is a branch of Machine Learning and Artificial Intelligence.
 It is about the interaction between computers and human language.
 An NLP model can be trained to digest and analyze textual information.
-Textual information here refers to the name, description, and resolution summary of historial incidents.
+Textual information here refers to the name, description, and resolution summary of historical incidents.
 By understanding the textual information, a model can then compute the similarity between two incidents.

-historical incidents as training data to build an NLP model.
+One use case of the NLP model is to first use historical incidents as training data to build an NLP model.
 A model trained like this has the ability to understand textual information of incidents.
-Latera new incident with description data.
+Later, create a new incident with description data.
 The textual information of the new incident can be used by the NLP model to find similar (historical) incidents.

 Word embedding is one of the successful NLP models.
 Resilient machine learning integration uses word embeddings to analyze incidents.